Austin Riley Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

+- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in MLB.

-- The Cardinals have a 4.67 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Cardinals have a 4.68 team ERA that ranks 23rd across all league pitching staffs.

-- Cardinals pitchers combine to allow the first-fewest home runs in baseball (138 total, one per game).
+- Cardinals pitchers combine to allow the fewest home runs in baseball (142 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.